Roblox/creator-docs/content/en-us/art/avatar/facial-animation/creating-basic-heads.md

 ## Modeling Requirements

-Many character models already include a head with distinct facial features, but they might require minor modeling adjustments for head compatibility.
-When modeling a character with a head, ensure the head mesh meets the [Avatar character specifications](../../../art/avatar/specifications.md) for Studio import, as well as the following requirements:
+Many character models already include a Head with distinct facial features, but they might require minor modeling adjustments for Head compatibility.
+When modeling a character with a Head, ensure the Head mesh meets the [Avatar character specifications](../../../art/avatar/specifications.md) for Studio import, as well as the following requirements:

 - **Face parts** - Ensure that you include distinct face features, such as eyes, upper teeth, lower teeth, and a tongue.
 - **Lip vertices** - If you want your character to use its mouth, separate the lip vertices so that the mouth can open.
-- **Inner components** - If your character has inner mouth components, such as a tongue and teeth, model a mouth bag within the head mesh to contain these features.
+- **Inner components** - If your character has inner mouth components, such as a tongue and teeth, model a mouth bag within the Head mesh to contain these features.
 If your character uses eye sockets, model a similar eye bag to contain these features.
 - **No extra data** - Ensure that all children face parts of the Head_Geo don't contain history or frozen transformations.
 - **Outer cage** - Make sure the character model has an outer cage to support face accessories and layered clothing.
 For more information, see [Cage Mesh Requirements](../../../art/avatar/specifications.md#inner-and-outer-cages).

-You can follow along the rest of this head creation process using a [rigged Cubie character](../../../assets/avatar/dynamic-heads/creating-dynamic-heads/reference-files/Cubie-Model-Only.blend) that meets these modeling requirements.
+You can follow along the rest of this Head creation process using a [rigged Cubie character](../../../assets/avatar/dynamic-heads/creating-dynamic-heads/reference-files/Cubie-Model-Only.blend) that meets these modeling requirements.
 This version doesn't include any facial rigging or pose data so you can use it as reference in this guide.

 ## Rigging

 Your character must have an internal bone structure to drive the vertices of the face geometry and make facial poses.
-Unlike [rigging a humanoid model](../../../art/modeling/rigging-a-humanoid-model.md), Studio doesn't require a specific bone hierarchy for a head.
+Unlike [rigging a humanoid model](../../../art/modeling/rigging-a-humanoid-model.md), Studio doesn't require a specific bone hierarchy for a Head.
 However, in order for the facial rig to work properly, the rig must include a [RootFaceJoint](#rootfacejoint) bone and [additional face bones](#face-bones).

 ### RootFaceJoint